simonchalder/Record-Data-Finder/README.md

 - Number for sale currently on Discogs.com

-- The lowest price currently in $US
+- The lowest price currently in $USD

 - The year of the release